Animal Care / Welfare

 Managing Fowl Behaviour – a best practice guide

-Feather pecking and cannibalism can be a significant problem for poultry farmers and breeders as it can lead to reduced bird well-being and lost production.
-There are a number of on-farm strategies that can be used to reduce the risk of a cannibalism or feather pecking event.
-These can be complemented by infrared beak treatment, or, as the last resort, beak trimming with a hot blade.
+Feather pecking and cannibalism can be a significant problem for poultry or chicken farmers and breeders as it can lead to reduced bird well-being and lost production.
+There are several on-farm strategies that can be used to reduce the risk of feather pecking or cannibalism.
+Infrared beak treatment is used to complement these.
+As the last resort a rescue trim with a hot blade may be used to bring an injurious pecking event under control.
+Debeaking is a misleading term that was once used to describe beak tipping.
+It incorrectly suggests removal of the beak whereas the industry practice of beak treatment or beak trimming removes the tip of the beak only.

 The Managing Fowl Behaviour handbook provides poultry breeders, pullet rearers and layer farmers with the resources to reduce the risk of feather pecking and cannibalism.
-It provides an overview of the problem, the various solutions available to manage it, and resources that can be used by farm managers as a benchmark tool to compare their current strategies with those considered to be best practice.
+It provides an overview of the problem, the various solutions available to manage it, and resources that can be used by farm managers as a benchmark tool to compare their current management strategies with those considered to be best practice.
+It also includes tools for beak and feather scoring.
+Beak scoring evaluates the condition of the flocks beaks and feather scoring provides an estimate of their feather condition.

-A brief introduction to Managing Fowl Behaviour, checklists, work instructions and scoring sheets in the appendices of the handbook are available as separate downloads designed for use in the poultry house.
+A brief introduction to Managing Fowl Behaviour, checklists, work instructions and scoring sheets in the appendices of the handbook are available as separate downloads designed for use in the chicken house.

 Managing Fowl Behaviour